fedecan-ca/fedecan.ca/docs/en/guide/piefed/for-users.md

 **PieFed is a part of the 'fediverse'.** This means that you can access communities from all over the internet, as if they were all on the same website.

 If you want to learn about this in detail, you can see the [Detailed Overview](../lemmy/for-users/detailed-overview.md) page from the lemmy guide.
-All the same principles work the same for PieFed.
+All the principles work the same for PieFed.
 However, if you're ready to get started, see below!

 <br>